 Or do you already have a blog, but are you still feeling insecure when you are writing and publishing blogs in English?

-Well, then this article is for you!
+Then this article is for you!
 Because there are plenty of ways to improve your English writing skills today!

 In this post, I have listed some great tools and tips for you that have been very useful to me.
 They will help you to improve your English writing skills and get rid of your writing insecurities.
 I hope this article will give you the courage and confidence to be a part of this beautiful blogdom as well!